-One example of that in the Castlevania series was Castlevania Dracula X: Rondo of Blood, a fantastic title release for the PC Engine CD in Japan.
-When the game made it over here two years later it was "crippled" to work on the Super Nintendo because the Turbo Graphix (the US version of the PC Engine) had never caught on here.
-Similarly, Kid Dracula suffered from the translation here.
-Originally coming out for the Nintendo Entertainment System as Demon Castle Special: I'm Kid Dracula, the game's cutesey graphics and parody humor might have been a hard fit for US tastes, especially for fans looking for the next Castlevania game.
-Instead it took a couple of years for Konami to put together a "sequel" (or remake, depending on who you ask) of Kid Dracula for the Game Boy.
-Coming out on a system loved by a younger audience, the game seems like a better fit for that demographic, but because it was the Game Boy the graphics, sound, and even play-style (due to the limited screen real-estate for the monochrome handheld) had to be toned down and tweaked.
+One example of that in the Castlevania series was Castlevania Dracula X: Rondo of Blood, a fantastic title released for the PC Engine CD in Japan.
+When the game made it over here two years later (after Konami struggled to get the American TurboGraphix company to release the original edition) it was "crippled" to work on the Super Nintendo for the much lamented Castlevania: Dracula X.

+In some regard, Kid Dracula, too, suffered from the translation here.
+Originally coming out for the Nintendo Famicom as Demon Castle Special: I'm Kid Dracula, the game's cutesy graphics and parody humor might have been a hard fit for US tastes, especially for fans looking for the next Castlevania game.
+Instead it took a couple of years for Konami to put together a "sequel" (or remake, depending on who you ask) of Kid Dracula (titled Akumajo Supesharu: Boku Dorakyura-kun, translated as "Demon Castle Special: Kid Dracula") for the Game Boy.
+Coming out on a system loved by a younger audience, the game seems like a better fit for that demographic, but because it was the Game Boy the graphics, sound, and even play-style (due to the limited screen real-estate for the monochrome hand-held) had to be toned down and tweaked.